 Few places in London are unsafe.
-Some locals are made nervous by a few parts of the East End, but there’s not much evidence of random violence to back up that fear.
-Neighborhoods that pessimistically might be called sketchy are usually distant from the Tube lines, and they only feel tense after dark, when shops close.
-London is like anyplace; simply be sensitive to who’s around you and you’ll do fine.
+Neighborhoods that might be called sketchy are usually distant from the Tube lines, and they only feel tense after dark, when shops close.
+Simply be sensitive to who’s around you and you’ll do fine.

-Surveillance is the new British national pastime; there are more cameras per person than in any other country.
-Guns are banned—even on most police officers—so you don’t often see the kind of violence taken for granted in the United States.
-Londoners cite increasing knife crime as a problem, but the victims are almost always young men who themselves carry knives.
-Some male tourists have gotten fleeced at some of the “hostess bars” in Soho.
+Guns are banned in London—even on most police officers—so you don’t often see the kind of violence taken for granted in the United States.
+Londoners cite knife crime as a problem, but the victims are almost always young men who themselves carry knives.
+Some male tourists have gotten fleeced at “hostess bars” in Soho.
 If you do suffer a lapse of judgment and accept the barker’s invitation to go into one, understand that you might have cash exacted by lunkheaded yobs with tattooed fingers.

-Should you find yourself on the business end of the legal system, you can get advice and referrals to lawyers from Legal Services Commission (www.legalservices.gov.uk; [tel] 084/5345-4345).
-Victims of crime can receive volunteer legal guidance and emotional fortification from Victim Support (www.victimsupport.org.uk; [tel] 0845/30-30-900).
-In the unlikely event of a sexual assault, phone the Rape Crisis Federation (www.rapecrisis.org.uk; [tel] 0808/802-9999).
+Should you find yourself on the business end of the legal system, you can get advice and referrals to lawyers from Legal Services Commission (www.legalservices.gov.uk; tel.
+0300/200-2020).
+Crime victims can receive volunteer legal guidance and emotional fortification from Victim Support (www.victimsupport.org.uk; tel.
+0808/168-9111).
+In the event of a sexual assault, find help through the Rape Crisis Federation (www.rapecrisis.org.uk; many caseworkers will only assist females).